-- Any anticipated revisions, along with a timeline for submission of the revision(s) - For any document that does not require revision, a statement indicating such
+- Any anticipated revisions, along with a timeline for submission of the revision(s) - For any document that does not require revision, a statement indicating such - For logs- any observed trends or the lack thereof

-1.2.1 Technical Leader (TL)
+1.3.1 Technical Leader (TL)

-Each TL will issue a memo for their applicable technical procedures, IOSS instrument procedures, CU training content (e.g., CHEM-940, TOX-950), Level 3, and Level 4 controlled documents.
+Each TL will issue a memo for their applicable technical procedures, forms, IOSS instrument procedures, training manual content, Level 3 controlled documents, Level 4 controlled documents, and minor deviation logs (see section 3.8).

-1.2.2 CU Quality Assurance Program Manager (QAPM)
+1.3.2 CU Quality Assurance Program Manager (QAPM)

-The CU QAPM will issue a memo for CHEM-100.
+The CU QAPM will issue a memo for CHEM-100 and any associated forms.

-1.2.3 CU Training Program Manager
+1.3.3 CU Training Program Manager

-The CU Training Program Manager will issue a memo for CHEM-940.
+The CU Training Program Manager will issue a memo for CHEM-940 and any associated forms.